SuperDARNCanada/borealis/docs/source/new_experiments.rst

      - Decimation scheme used in analyzing the CFS data.
 The default scheme is designed for bands of 300kHz or less

-When a CFS slice is to be run during an averaging period, the first the sequence of the averaging period is used to listen for the length of time specified by ``cfs_duration``.
+When a CFS slice is to be run during an averaging period, the first sequence of the averaging period is used to listen for the length of time specified by ``cfs_duration``.
 The data from this measurement is analyzed to evaluate the frequency spectrum of the collected data to select the least noisy frequencies for transmission.
-The analysis results are also recorded to any generated rawacf, antenans_iq, and/or bifq files.
+The analysis results are also recorded to any generated rawacf, antennas_iq, and/or bfiq files.